yphsieh/16S-ITGDB/README.md

 Detailed usage can be found in: https://mothur.org/wiki/classify.seqs/.

 ### QIIME2 classifier
-The trained QIIME2 artifact is in ```data/``` directory (`taxa_itgdb_qiime2.qza`).
-These artifacts files are trained by QIIME2 version 2020.8, which means these ITGDB artifacts are compatible with QIIME2 version higher than 2020.8.
+The trained QIIME2 classifiers are in ```data/``` directory.
+The file names are "taxa_itgdb_q2_2020_08_clf.qza", "taxa_itgdb_q2_2021_08_clf.qza", and  "taxa_itgdb_q2_2022_11_clf.qza".
+In these files, "2020_08" corresponds to QIIME2 version 2020.08, "2021_08" as QIIME2 version 2021_.08, and "2022_11" indicates QIIME2 version 2022.11.
+Please download the version that compatible with your QIIME2 pipeline.
 The usage of taxonomic assignment with desired number of processors is shown below.
 ```
 # import the input file as a QIIME2 artifact
 qiime tools import --type 'FeatureData[Sequence]' --input-path <input file> --output-path <input QIIME2 artifact>